What is 316 Stainless Steel?

 - 316H Stainless Steel is a higher 316 carbon variant, which makes the steel more suitable for use at high temperatures.
 The equilibrium class 316Ti has a comparable mass.
 The expanded carbon content provides greater tensile strength and yield strength.
 The austenitic structure of the material has excellent toughness even at low temperatures.

 - 316Ti Stainless Steel is a titanium alloy additive of 316 steel.
 This extension increases corrosion resistance, enhances the ability to resist pitting chloride solutions, and has enhanced strength at high temperatures, especially for sulfuric acid, hydrochloric acid, acetic acid, formic acid, and tartaric acid.
 Acid sulfate and alkaline chloride.

 The most familiar uses of 316 Stainless Steel are in the construction of exhaust manifolds, furnace parts, heat exchangers, jet engine parts, evaporators, chemical processing equipment, pharmaceutical and photographic equipment, valve and pump parts, tanks, pulp and paper, and textile processing equipment and parts that are exposed to marine environments.

 Properties of Stainless Steel

 - It is a molybdenum-bearing grade & can be categorized under the austenitic steel category.

-- It is extensively used in the marine sector, as it is corrosion resistance and can even be utilized in the harsh marine conditions as well.
+- It is extensively used in the marine sector, as it is corrosion-resistant and can even be utilized in harsh marine conditions as well.

-- It is resistant to carbide precipitation when used in temperatures ranging from 425ºC to 860º
+- These are resistant to carbide precipitation when used in temperatures ranging from 425ºC to 860º

-- As it is corrosion resistance, it is very used in various commercial and industrial applications and as well as in high-chloride environments.
+- As it is corrosion resistant, it is very used in various commercial and industrial applications as well as in high-chloride environments.